 Driving From The UK To The EU

 If you are taking a ferry or the “Chunnel” to Europe, things will remain the same for now.
 Official UK government advice to UK citizens indicates that drivers may need to obtain an International Driving Permit and that different documents may be required depending on the countries they are traveling to.
 Additionally, UK drivers may need a special “green card” from their insurance company along with a GB sticker on the car bumper.
+Other necessities such as a i751 petition may also be vital for travel purposes.
+Then you should also have a look at these maps if you are looking for things to do locally, as it’s just great.

 Health Coverage For UK Citizens When Traveling In Europe